stan-dev/posteriordb/doc/CONTRIBUTING.md

 rpi <- pdb_reference_posterior_draws_info(x)
 ```

 The reference posterior draws info contain all information to compute the posterior using rstan.
-We then check that the criterias for the reference posterior is fulfilled and add thos checked diagnostics to the object.
+We then check that the reference posterior criteria are fulfilled and add checked diagnostics to the object.

 ```
 # Compute the reference posterior